ringo/ringojs/README.txt

 addToClasspath(pathName)

     This function adds a jar file or directory to the classpath.
-By default, all jar files in the Helma NG lib directory are included in the classpath.
+By default, all jar files in the RingoJS lib directory are included in the classpath.

 getResource(pathName)